-Sts may ask what the difference is between baked and roast, as both mean cooked in the oven: baked is used for bread, cakes, and most sweet things, and also fruit or vegetables.
-Roast always means cooked with fat, and is used especially for meat and potatoes cooked in fat.
+Sts may ask what the difference is between baked and roasted because both mean cooked in the oven: baked is used for bread, cakes, and most sweet things, and also fruit.
+Roasted always means cooked with fat, and is used especially for meat, potatoes, and vegetables.